al6x/nim/nodem/readme.md

 Connect/disconnect/reconnect handled automatically.
 Also, the client functions could be auto-generated, making the client code even shorter.
 See `examples/rpc_in_10_lines`.

-# Web Server in 5 lines of Nim
+# REST API in 5 lines of Nim

 ```Nim
 import nodem, nodem/httpm